Above, Greg Leistner squats 500 lbs for reps as Dad, Dr. Ken spots

 Sometimes you feel the need to kick your own ass....
 At least I feel that way.
 I hope I am the norm and NOT the exception.

 I gotta make sure I still have that mental edge and pushing yourself into new territories of pain through training, especially high rep squats, will push you over the edge, trust me 🙂

 High rep squats are like the 'Man UP Medicine" - something about squats that cures almost everything in a WEAK Man.

-I don't recommend doing these very often, maybe every 6 - 8 weeks.
+I don't recommend doing these very often, maybe every 8 weeks or so.
 The first time I began experimenting with high rep squats was after reading about a guy named Vic Richards, he would squat for 1 - 2 hours, set after set.
 Sometimes reps were in the 20 - 30 range, other times, ALL heavy singles.

 Then, in my early 20s, my squat strength was at an ALL time high, sometimes squatting 495 for several reps.
 So, I decided one day to hit 315 for a minimum of 20 reps, I think I got 22 reps, that was FUN 🙂

 The next challenge was to get 225 for 50 reps.
 I got to 45 or 46 and did a few forced reps to get me over the hump to hit 50 reps.

 I then read about Dr. Ken's son, Kevin Tolbert, squatting 600 lbs for some 20 or 30 reps!

 The video of Kevin doesn't exist (that I know) but after seeing Dr. Ken weighing 165 lbs and squatting 400 + lbs for 20 + reps, I don't doubt his adopted son, Kevin, was able to tear through 600.
 I was quick to remind myself, I am NOT strong enough, and, neither are you.